peerdavid/smartmeter-ha/README.md

 # Integration of Smartmeter (KaifaMA309) into HomeAssistant

 This project integrates a Kaifa MA309 smartmeter (such as often in use by Tinetz) into HomeAssistant.
-Thanks to [1] for this great work!
+Thanks to [0,1] for this great work!
 This repository is basically a refactoring with some minor changes.

 ## Requirements

 * Kaifa MA309 smart meter
-* AES symmetrical key for decrypting MBus messages, this can be obtained by your grid provider
+* AES symmetrical key for decrypting MBUS messages, this can be obtained by your grid provider (Tinetz etc.)
-* Raspberry Pi 3/4
+* Raspberry Pi 3/4 (or something that is capable of running docker and has a USB port ;-))
 * USB to MBus *Slave* Adapter: <https://de.aliexpress.com/item/1005004874122617.html?gatewayAdapt=glo2deu>, around € 14,54
 * RJ-12 cable